 How Does SR-22 Coverage Work?

 An SR-22 (financial responsibility) is also known as SR-22 insurance or Certificate of Financial Responsibility (CFR).
 The SR-22 policy was created to make it difficult for high-risk drivers to operate a vehicle without insurance.
 The Department of Motor Vehicles (DMV) uses the SR-22 insurance certificate in Texas and Nevada to verify that a high-risk driver possesses the state-required insurance.

 If you are classified as a high-risk driver, A-Abana Auto Insurance will help.
 After you purchase an auto insurance policy, we file the form to obtain an SR-22 certificate that gets you on the road again — legally.
 Without an SR-22 certificate, the DMV revokes the license of uninsured, high-risk drivers.
 SR-22 policies range from one to five years, depending on the nature of the violation.
-Cheap SR-22 insurance in Texas may not always be best; A-Abana offers first-rate, affordable SR-22 insurance that fits your circumstances and budget.
+Cheap SR-22 insurance in Texas and Nevada may not always be best; A-Abana offers first-rate, affordable SR-22 insurance that fits your circumstances and budget.

 Who is Required to Carry SR-22 Insurance?

 Simply put, drivers who have been convicted of serious motor vehicle-related violations, including driving without insurance, are required to carry the Texas and Nevada SR-22 insurance certificate.
 The DMV notifies the individual that he or she has been designated a high-risk driver subject to the SR-22 requirement.

 Examples of violations that result in the SR-22 requirement include: